-In Year 10, the curriculum for everyone includes English, Maths, Science, Faith and Ethics, and core PE.
-The Open Pathway then gets to choose from the subjects below
+In Year 10 the curriculum for everyone includes English, Maths, Science, Faith and Ethics, and core PE.
+On the Open Pathway, you then get to choose from the subjects below.

-You will have three choices: firstly you will choose an Ebacc subject from French, Geography, History and Spanish, then you will make two further choices from the wide range of GCSE and vocational subjects listed below.
+Firstly, you will choose an Ebacc subject from Geography, History and Spanish, then you will make two further choices from the wide range of GCSE and vocational subjects listed below.
 These choices will make sure you have a broad and balanced curriculum, which will allow you to progress onto sixth form studies or apprenticeships at 16, and potentially on to university and higher level apprenticeships at 18.